tsugiproject/tsugi-php-standalone/README.md

 The ablility to have multiple simultaneous sessions and work seamlessly in an iframe is one of the reasons that a lot of effort goes into using non-cookie sessions in Tsugi Modules.
-But since there are so many existing applications that need an LTI integreation that cannot be rewritten, we accept these limitations in our Tsugi standalone approach.
+But since there are so many existing applications that need an LTI integration that cannot be rewritten, we accept these limitations in our Tsugi standalone approach.

 Virtually all of the older LTI integrations based on `lti_util.php` or a similar